Meadowlarke/Bibliography/Bibliography.md

 305: The autonomy of the processes once begun.

--: Compositional practice and a sounding music which are one and the same. #Z: Steve Reich was interested in a music wherein compositional practice and sounding music were one and the same thing.
+-: Compositional practice and a sounding music which are one and the same.

 -: His distate for hidden structural elements.